AG3NTZ3R0/yh-finance/README.md

 # YH Finance

-A Python wrapper for YH Finance API for financial data.
+A Python wrapper for the YH Finance API.